Kaleidophon/deep-significance/README_RAW.md

 probability is low, that means that $\delta_\text{obs}$ is likely *larger* than $\delta(X)$ - indicating that the null hypothesis might be wrong and that A is indeed better than B.

-To decide when we think A to be better than B, we typically set a confidence threshold $\alpha$, often 0.05.
+To decide when we think A to be better than B, we set a threshold that will determine when we reject the null hypothesis, this is called the significance level $\alpha$ and it is often set to be 0.05.

 ### Intermezzo: Almost Stochastic Order - a better significance test for Deep Neural Networks